gcallah/BookReviews/goodspeed.md

 ## Oscillation or plucks

-G goes on to endorse Milton Friedman's "plucking model" of downturns, where, rather than oscillations, they are analogous to someone plucking on a taught string and temporarily pulling it downward.
+Goodspeed goes on to endorse Milton Friedman's "plucking model" of downturns, where, rather than oscillations, they are analogous to someone plucking on a taught string and temporarily pulling it downward.
 He aims to back this hypothesis by demonstrating that the depth of a recession is not correlated with the height